 Pronunciation of 'Passiflora'

-The word 'Passiflora' refers to a genus of flowering plants commonly known as passionflowers or passion vines.
-It originates from Latin and is pronounced in English as 'ˌpæsɪˈfloʊrə'.
+The word 'Passiflora' refers to a genus of flowering plants known as passionflowers or passion vines.
+It is pronounced as /ˌpæsɪˈflɔːrə/ in English.
+The name originates from Latin, combining 'passio' (passion) and 'flos' (flower), referencing the symbolic association of the flower's structure with the Passion of Christ.

-The word 'Passiflora' is derived from Latin, combining 'passio' (passion) and 'flos' (flower), referencing the symbolic association of the flower's structure with the Passion of Christ.
+The word 'Passiflora' originates from Latin, where 'passio' means 'passion' and 'flos' means 'flower'.
+It was named by Spanish Christian missionaries who saw the flower's structure as a symbol of the Passion of Christ.

 Pronunciation Details